 Will I Need to Use an Ignition Interlock Device after a First Time DUI Drug Charge?

 Just like license suspension periods, needing to use an Ignition Interlock Device, or IID, after a DUI drug conviction will vary from one state to the next.
 Additionally, you are more likely to be required to use an IID should you already have DUI convictions on your record.
 Here are some examples of Ignition Interlock Requirements for first time drug DUI offenders by state:

 - Iowa: Ignition Interlock Device Required

 - Nevada: Ignition Interlock Device Required

 - Tennessee: Ignition Interlock Device Required

 Second or third time DUI offenders or habitual offenders are much more likely to be required to use an IID than first time offenders.
-Again, the penalties for multiple time offenders are often much harsher and for a good reason – the idea behind harsher penalties is to help encourage individual’s to abstain from driving under the influence or driving while intoxicated again.
+Again, the penalties for multiple time offenders are often much harsher and for a good reason – the idea behind harsher penalties and ignition interlock device installation is to help encourage individual’s to abstain from driving under the influence or driving while intoxicated again.

 Taryn J. White is a legal research specialist and DUI law news reporter.
 Her current accomplishments include helping those facing any driving under the influence arrest charges, get free online assistance in learning how to fight a DUI case for the best possible outcome.